VictorRandomCode/zcpm/README.md

 Status
 ------

 At this stage this all largely works, but there's a lot more that could/should be done.
 For example I haven't worried about performance too much yet. `zcpm` does lots of checking of memory accesses at run time, this is reasonably expensive and could be optimised.
-Also the

-The use of `ncurses` could be optimised, to reduce the number of API calls by coalescing sequences where sensible.
+And the the use of `ncurses` could be optimised to reduce the number of API calls by coalescing sequences where sensible.

 Not all BDOS and BIOS functions are implemented, I'm gradually improving this but trying to focus just on those which are commonly used first.